 One Day in Madrid (Walking Route Map Included!)

-Madrid – Spain’s capital city, and a hot spot for visitors!
-If you’re short on time, follow my walking map to see most of the main sites with just one day in Madrid :
+Madrid – Spain’s popular and walkable capital city.
+If you’re short on time, follow my walking map to see the main sites with just one day in Madrid :

 Some links in this post are affiliate links, meaning if you book or buy something through one of these, I may earn a small commission (at no additional cost to you!).